Luis Carlos Rúa: Kontacto

 In 2019, while he was a university teacher and contractor at Pereira Mayor's Office, he denounced the existence of a system structured by a digital application hosted on that servers, fed by public employees of directive rank from various entities in the Area Metropolitana de Pereira, who forced their subordinates to guarantee at least 30 votes for keeping their jobs.
 This investigation was originally published by Cuestión Pública and La Cola de la Rata, to be later confirmed by the media Noticias Uno and Revista Semana.
-These facts, according to the Swedish NGO Qurium, specialized in computer forensics, constituted an Habeas data violation, since 55 mil pereiran's information was exposed for electoral purposes without the consent or authorization of registration in the Kontacto system of the big majority.
+These facts, according to the Swedish NGO Qurium, specialized in computer forensics, constituted an habeas data violation, since 55,000 Pereirans' information was exposed for electoral purposes without the consent or authorization of registration in the Kontacto system of the big majority.
 In a similar sense, the Karisma Foundation confirmed alleged irregularities regarding the management of this information not complying with the principles as described in the Law 1581 of 2012 of Colombia, which regulate sensitive data processing.
 These events led to the suspension of Juan Pablo Gallo by the Procuraduría General de la Nación, upon finding proven the existence of the voice of the Mayor Gallo in a recording provided by Rúa to the Attorney General of Colombia and later to the journalist Diana Calderón, where his participation in politics was evident, generating a public dispute between the General Procurator of that time Fernando Carrillo Flórez and the former president César Gaviria Trujillo the Liberal Party President, for the criticism that Gaviria made of Carrillo's decision, describing it as: "arbitrary", against which Carrillo said: "arbitrary is to use disproportionate forces to make the voter a hostage using public treasury".
 A year later, these circumstances gave rise to the electoral annulment of the election of the candidate of his predecessor before the Tribunal Administrativo de Risaralda.